hatfieldlibrary/solr_ocr_processor/README.md

 ## Usage

-POST, DELETE, or GET requests use the identifier of a DSpace Community, Collection or Item as follows:
+POST, DELETE, or GET requests use the identifier of a DSpace Item as follows:

 `http://<host>:3000/item/413065ef-e242-4d0e-867d-8e2f6486be56`

 ### DSpace command line tool (under development)

+A DSpace CLI tool is currently being considered.
+That tool uses this service to add or delete OCR from the Solr index.
+The tool allows batch updates at the Community or Collection levels, as well as individual Item updates.

+Usage:

 **Add:**
 ./bin/dspace iiif-search-index --add -e user@dspace.edu -i f797f6ee-f27f-4548-8590-45d6df8a7431